wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Assume that the (DNSSEC signed) "example.com" zone contains:

-Fujiwara, et al.         Expires April 23, 2017                 [Page 3]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

    albatross.example.com IN A 192.0.2.1
    elephant.example.com  IN A 192.0.2.2
    zebra.example.com     IN A 192.0.2.3

+Fujiwara, et al.          Expires May 20, 2017                  [Page 3]

+Internet-Draft              NSEC/NSEC3 usage               November 2016

    If a validating resolver receives a query for cat.example.com, it contacts its resolver (which may be itself) to query the example.com